Vrilya/oot-workflow/README.md

     3. Run verify_files.py to check that all required images are present
     4. Run inject_text.py to inject text into all ROMs in roms/
     5. Run inject_img.py to inject images into all ROMs in roms/
-    6. Batch-compress all finished ROMs into klara/ using yaz0encdec
+    6. Run otrpacker.py to package textures and text into an OTR mod file

 ## Scripts